20Mugdha/MyProject/README.md

 Day 5: Password Generator - The function creates secure, random passwords tailored to specified criteria, enhancing account security and usability.🔐
-Day 6: Escaping The Maze - A captivating journey where players navigate intricate pathways and unravel puzzles.🧩 Day 7: Hangman - The Hangman game lets players guess a random word with feedback, progress tracking, and fun graphics! 🎮🐍✨
+Day 6: Escaping The Maze - A captivating journey where players navigate intricate pathways and unravel puzzles.🧩 Day 7: Hangman - The Hangman game lets players guess a random word with feedback, progress tracking, and fun graphics! 🎮🐍✨ Day 8: Caesar's cipher - Shifts letters by a fixed number to encrypt messages.🔐 Day 9: Secret Auction - A secret auction conceals bids until the end, allowing participants to submit confidential offers.💰